YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ENOSPCQIODEFER, Write to file FFFF deferred due to lack of disk space

-Information: This indicates YotttaDB/GT.M chose to defer updating the file FFFF to avoid a possible deadlock.
-YottaDB/GT.M uses this message only if the environment is configured for Instance Freeze.
+Information: This indicates YotttaDB chose to defer updating the file FFFF to avoid a possible deadlock.
+YottaDB uses this message only if the environment is configured for Instance Freeze.

 Action: None.